Frequently Asked Questions

 - Incorporating features such as nesting boxes for birds and bee bricks to provide additional habitats for biodiversity.

-We have engaged a team of ecological experts to guide us in navigating the ecological constraints and opportunities present within our project.
+A team of ecological experts is overseeing the assessment and management of ecological constraints and opportunities within our project.

-Their expertise is instrumental in achieving a targeted 20% net gain in biodiversity.
-Through extensive surveys, a diverse array of flora and fauna, including birds, bats, dormice, reptiles, and invertebrates, has been identified.
+Their expertise is helping us reach our target of 20% net gain in biodiversity.
+Extensive surveys have identified a diverse array of flora and fauna, including birds, bats, dormice, reptiles and invertebrates.
 Strategies are now being devised to safeguard and enrich habitats for these species and others throughout construction and for the future.

-Furthermore, our ecological monitoring will be ongoing throughout the construction phase.
-Should any new ecological discoveries arise, we are committed to promptly addressing them to ensure the continued preservation and enhancement of biodiversity within the area.
+Ecological monitoring will be ongoing throughout the construction phase.
+Should any new ecological discoveries arise, we are committed to preserve and enhance these and the overall biodiversity within the area.

 Our new neighbourhood will start from the earth up.